scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/week-five-2020-power-rankings/index.md

 ---
 title: "Caleb's Week Five 2020 Power Rankings"
-date: "2020-10-15"
+date: '2020-10-15'
 description: "Caleb's capricious power rankings."
 authors: [caleb]
-tags: ["Power Rankings"]
+tags: ['Power Rankings']
 ---

 import { FontAwesomeIcon } from "@fortawesome/react-fontawesome"
 import { faLevelUpAlt } from "@fortawesome/free-solid-svg-icons"
 import { faLevelDownAlt } from "@fortawesome/free-solid-svg-icons"

 ## <FontAwesomeIcon className="levelUp" icon={faLevelUpAlt} /><img src="https://dxyip34awyjyf.cloudfront.net/1bac27b3e88d08f050e32b48195acf46-five-caleb" class="sleeper-avatar"/> FEED ME 🥄 | 4-1W/L | 569PF

 #### Week Five Points: 101.64

->I don't watch ankle injuries.
+> I don't watch ankle injuries.

 Rough week to be a Cowboys fan, but on the bright side, Mark was able to snap Tarv's winning streak just like… like… damn, I can't think of an apt metaphor.
 Losing Dak hurts Mark's team, especially since his team is Cowboys lite.
 But, with Dallas's D/ST being awful, the offense will have to score to keep up, and he still has their number one weapon.
 Pair that with Mark getting Dak's replacement in the form of a scrub 2015 MVP, quality receivers, and a strong bench.
 Mark is number one until he isn't.